QuantEcon/lecture-python-advanced.myst/lectures/cons_news.md

    a_t & = \sum_{j=0}^{t-1} \beta^j (y_{t-j} - y_{t-j-1}) + \beta^t a_0, \quad t \geq 1 \end{aligned}
    $$

-1. We throw away the first $S$ observations and form the sample
+1. We throw away the first $S$ observations and form a sample
    $\{y_t, \epsilon_t, a_t\}_{S+1}^T$ as the realization that
    we’ll use in the following steps.
 1. We use the step 3 realization to **evaluate** and **simulate** the